Post

 Insecure Design - BreakTheFlask

-Explaining and Insecure Design
+Exploiting Insecure Design

 Hello Hacker!
 Welcome to another BreakTheFlask Session.
 This should be the last vulnerable code for this specific session.